Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Introduction

 \end{itemize}

-Besides the above questions, the explicit formulation of the semi-classical conformal block in terms of the DGMC measure presented in this paper merits an investigation of its own.
-On the other hand, one can obtain a series representation of the sem-classical conformal block through the Zamolodchikov recursion relations and a combinatorial relation coming from AGT correspondence (see \cite{onAGT}).
-It is important to study the interrelation between these explicit formulations.
-An important aspect of the explicit representation is the dependence of the semi-classical conformal block on the monodromy data of the NAECM model and the Lam\'e equation, which would lead to interesting outcomes.
-We list a few a few of them.

 \begin{itemize}[leftmargin=0.3cm] \item The Trieste formula \cite[(4.1.16) - (4.1.17)]{bonelli2023irregular}, \cite[eq.
-2.20b]{lisovyy2022perturbative} connects the connection formulae of the Heun's equation with the semi-classical limit of the fusion kernel of the 4-point sphere conformal blocks.
+2.20b]{lisovyy2022perturbative} describes the connection formulae of the Heun's equation in terms of the semi-classical limit of the fusion kernel of the 4-point sphere conformal blocks.
 Our description of the semi-classical conformal block may enable the proof of an analogue to the Trieste formula connecting the semi-classical limit of the modular kernel (see \cite[(5.3)]{ghosal2022analiticity}) of one-point torus conformal block with the connection formulae of the Lam\'e equation.
 A probabilistic description of the four-point conformal block and its degenerations could prove the Trieste formula in full generality.

-\item In \cite{lisovyy2021accessory}, the authors found a series representation of the accessory parameter of the Heun's equation where the coefficients satisfies some recurrence relation.
+\item In \cite{lisovyy2021accessory}, the authors found a series representation of the accessory parameter of the Heun's equation where the coefficients satisfy some recurrence relation.
 This is reminiscent of the Zamolodchkiov recurrence relation satisfied by the coefficients of the conformal blocks.
 Following a similar procedure as in \cite{lisovyy2021accessory}, one can also derive a series representation of the accessory parameter of Lam\'e equation once the monodromy data associated to $\alpha_0, P_0$ is determined.
-Furthermore, the accessory parameter is also explicitly given in terms of the derivative GMC measure in \eqref{def:phiq}, and in terms of integrals \eqref{corr:acc3}.
+Furthermore, the accessory parameter is also explicitly given in terms of the Cameron-Martin shift and known elliptic functions in \eqref{def:phiq}, and in terms of integrals \eqref{corr:acc3}.
 Such formulae would allow to study its asymptotic properties \cite{Novokshenov,XXZ}.